6 Things to Know About San Francisco Building Permits | Burnham Nationwide

-We recently opened our newest Burnham Nationwide office location in San Francisco, to meet the needs of our West Coast clients that need permitting services in Northern California.
+Our Burnham Nationwide office location in San Francisco is open to meet the needs of our West Coast clients that need permitting services in Northern California.
 The San Francisco area has seen a building boom over the last few years, as tech companies chose the city over Silicon Valley and prices for office and rental space skyrocket, and construction show little sign of slowing down.
 If you're building in San Francisco, what do you need to know to permit your project successfully?

-Here are six things you should know about building permits in San Francisco:
+Here are six things to consider when applying for building permits in San Francisco:image by Robert Bye

 San Francisco is in a Building Boom